gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 Our updated shader supports both flat 2D and stereoscoping rendering.
 All we need to set the `isAmplifiedRendering` function constant when creating a `MTLRenderPipelineState` and supply the correct matrices to it.

-> **_NOTE:_** It is important to note that even when rendering on Apple Vision you may need to render to a flat 2D texture.
+> **_NOTE_** It is important to note that even when rendering on Apple Vision you may need to render to a flat 2D texture.
 One example would be drawing shadows, where you put a virtual camera where the sun should be, render to a depth buffer and then project these depth values when rendering to the main displays to determine if a pixel is in shadow or not.
 Rendering from the Sun point of view in this case does not require multiple render targets or vertex amplification.
 With our updated vertex shader, we can now support both.

 ## Gotchas